 Vaccine Entry Requirements

 Switzerland does not have any vaccine mandates for entry.
-They are currently making exceptions for EU/Schengen+ travelers to skip testing if they can show they are fully vaccinated and no longer than 6 months has elapsed.
+They are currently making exceptions for travelers to skip testing if they can show they are fully vaccinated and no longer than 12 months have elapsed.

 Transit through Switzerland to another country may be possible.
 Transit is possible when a passenger is coming from a Schengen nation to another Schengen nation, from a Schengen nation to a third-party nation, and from a low-risk third-party country to another third-party country.
 However, transits are restricted when the passenger is coming from a third-party country considered to be high-risk, no matter if they are heading to a Schengen nation or another third-party nation.